kesjien/fat/README.md

 ## Future enhancements

-  If i have more time on it and have more prerequisites/requirements.
+  If i have more prerequisites/requirements and time.

   - re-think ux/ui
-  - stop displaying ID's since it is a bad practice to use ID's to the user (except this dashboard will use admins or tech team)
+  - stop displaying ID's since it is a bad practice to display ID's to the user (except this dashboard will be used by admins or tech team)
   - implement all the api endpoints (CRUD)
-  - validate the incoming data
+  - validate incoming data
   - validate input data
-  - better handling of errors from the server
+  - better error handling of the http calls
+  - more component tests
-  - more tests
+  - more manual tests
-  - filter incoming data by data types and write filters for every type of the incoming data coming from the backend (status, dateFrom, dateTo ...)
+  - filter incoming data by data types and write filters for every type of the incoming data (status, dateFrom, dateTo ...)
-  - display the data in apropriate manner (calendat for date, etc), selectbox for statuses, etc.....
+  - display the data in an apropriate way (calendar for date, etc), selectbox for statuses, etc.....
-  - styling for mobile version if needed
+  - styles for mobile version if needed
   - naming of the table header values
   - editable grid if needed
+  - smoother transitions

 ## Folder Structure